git/git.github.io/rev_news/drafts/edition-114.md

   that performs semantic searches on text input using word embeddings (word2vec).
   It's designed to find semantically similar matches to the query, going beyond simple string matching.
 Supports multiple languages.
-  Written in Go, uses MIT license.
+  Written in Go under the MIT license.
 + [Collective Code Construction Contract](https://rfc.zeromq.org/spec/42/) (C4)
   is an evolution of the github.com [Fork + Pull Model](https://help.github.com/articles/about-pull-requests/), aimed at providing an optimal collaboration model for free software projects.